Rhodes Scholarships (Australia)

 • Application process

-Application usually in June or July for study beginning in October of the following year and must be submitted via the Rhodes Scholarships website.
+Applications usually open in June or July for study beginning in October of the following year and must be submitted via the Rhodes Scholarships website.

 What are the benefits?